 - Tax residency and domicile determination

 - Keeping abreast of changing reporting, regulatory and legal obligations

 As a UK-originated firm with offices in 15 non-UK locations, Blacktower is ideally placed to give you the advice you need to understand how your obligations and interests in one place affect your obligations and interests in another.

 Whether you are based in Germany, France, Spain, Portugal, Malta, Sweden, the Netherlands, Gibraltar or elsewhere, we can provide tax planning advice to help you protect your income, savings, investments, pensions and general wealth from unnecessary taxes and inefficient financial planning.

-If you have any questions or issues relating to capital gains tax and the best way to manage your obligations, contact Blacktower today.
+While double tax treaties between the UK and other European countries generally mean you should not be taxed twice on the same gain; if you have any questions or issues relating to capital gains tax and the best way to manage your obligations, contact Blacktower today.

 In some countries, income tax rates can exceed 50% and are imposed on a progressive scale, with higher rates applying to higher earnings.
 The tax typically applies to worldwide income, including that which is derived from pensions, earnings, investments and rental property.

 However, it may be possible to reduce liability through a combination of prudent planning.

 Double tax treaties should ensure that you do not have to pay the maximum level of tax twice on the same income – in such cases, tax credits usually apply.